bomonike/bomonike.github.io/aws-kiro.md

 throughout the <a target="_blank" href="https://medium.com/@faiyazengineer/from-ai-co-pilot-to-agentic-systems-the-ai-teammate-what-amazon-q-and-kiro-reveal-about-the-0973a09c167a">AI systems development lifecycle</a> (from <a target="_blank" href="https://www.linkedin.com/in/faiyazengineer/">Faiyaz</a>:

+<a name="MyProjects"></a>

 ## My projects

 What can you build using this?

+Effort toward higher-level requirements are amortized over several projects.

+> "The people who are going to build the most interesting things over the next few years aren't necessarily the ones with the deepest skill in a domain but the ones who move among multiple domains at once and point the right tools at the right problems." -- NateBJones

 Here is what we're working toward:

-"The people who are going to build the most interesting things over the next few years aren't necessarily the ones with the deepest skill in a domain but the ones who move among multiple domains at once and point the right tools at the right problems." -- NateBJones
+A. A MCP server to return the value of a variable stored in an encrypted location (macOS Keychain).

-A. Add MCP agent to dynamically retrieve and display from an API weather data from individual <a target="_blank" href="https://bomonike.github.io/weather-info">Ambient Weather stations</a>, based on code and tutorials to use MCP to retrieve utility data from open weather API.
+B. Add MCP agent to dynamically retrieve and display from an API weather data from individual <a target="_blank" href="https://bomonike.github.io/weather-info">Ambient Weather stations</a>, based on code and tutorials to use MCP to retrieve utility data from open weather API.

-B. <a target="_blank" href="https://builder.aws.com/content/36SsJHCXYvo8PEEdu8Z3TAD6vqf/calendarmerge-using-kiro">
+C. <a target="_blank" href="https://builder.aws.com/content/36SsJHCXYvo8PEEdu8Z3TAD6vqf/calendarmerge-using-kiro">
 aggregating events from Google Gmail and Microsoft Outlook into a single "Single Pane of Glass" view</a> using https://github.com/Rani-01/Calendar_Merge.git

-C. An app to make it easier for people to restrict their diet of salt, sugar, potassium, etc. The app can keep shopping lists and track inventory for freshness, then provide ideas for planning meals with variety.
+D. An app to make it easier for people to <strong>restrict their diet</strong> of salt, sugar, potassium, etc. The app can keep shopping lists and track inventory for freshness, then provide ideas for planning meals with variety.

-D. For monitization, make use of "Stripe for payments" agent interfaces.
+E. For monitization, make use of "Stripe for payments" agent interfaces.

+F. An MCP service that returns the lowest-cost cloud region within multi-region clouds (AWS, Azure, GCP, Oracle, etc.)

 ## Socials